 - fishing from shore or wading in water within the state park

-- fishing through the ice, from a boat or a float on a designated lake within a Minnesota state park
+- fishing through the ice, from a boat or a float on a designated lake that is completely encompassed within a Minnesota state park

 Check out this map of all the state parks with free fishing opportunities, including some parks with free loaner equipment.

 Please note: Fishing licenses are still required in city, county, regional and federal parks - as well all Minnesota state recreation areas:

 - Big Bog State Recreation Area